Air Conditioning Maintenance

-Lenco Heating & Air Conditioning Inc is your trusted Los Angeles, CA air conditioning contractor.
+When you need air conditioning maintenance, Lenco Heating & Air Conditioning is your trusted Los Angeles, CA HVAC contractor.
 We provide seasonal maintenance plans to keep your air conditioning system running at peak performance.
-Your air conditioner's filters, coils, and fins require regular maintenance for the unit to function effectively and efficiently throughout its years of service.
+Your air conditioner’s filters, coils, and fins require regular maintenance for the unit to function effectively and efficiently throughout its years of service.
 Neglecting necessary maintenance ensures a steady decline in air conditioning performance, while energy use steadily increases.

 An important maintenance task that will ensure the efficiency of your air conditioner is to routinely replace or clean its filters.
 Clogged, dirty filters block normal air flow and reduce a system’s efficiency significantly.
 With normal air flow obstructed, air that bypasses the filter may carry dirt directly into the evaporator coil and impair the coil’s heat-absorbing capacity.
 Keeping the filter clean can lower your air conditioner energy consumption by 5% to 15%.

 For central air conditioners, filters are generally located somewhere along the return duct’s length.
 Common filter locations are in walls, ceilings, furnaces, or in the air conditioner itself.
 Room air conditioners have a filter mounted in the grill that faces into the room.